donnyslin/KCAT/README.md

  A Knowledge-Constraint Typing Annotation Tool

 ## Entity Linking
-download code and data from [Mulrel](https://github.com/lephong/mulrel-nel)
+Download code and data from [Mulrel](https://github.com/lephong/mulrel-nel).

-replace the source file "ed_ranker.py" with our file "ed_ranker.py" in directory "EL" Train the model by
+Replace the source file "ed_ranker.py" with our file "ed_ranker.py" in directory "EL"

+Train the model by

     export PYTHONPATH=$PYTHONPATH:../